Tak-Man/ML-rapid-text-labeling/README.md

 This repo was originally produce for the final Capstone project for the University of Michigan Masters in Applied Data Science.
 It contains code to evaluate and analyze the performance of another repo also produced for that project on [rapid text labeling](https://github.com/Tak-Man/ML-rapid-text-labeling-app).
 The other repo contains a working web app that implements a variety of Data Science techniques to enable a user to rapidly label a text corpus and have control over how they manage the trade-off between accuracy and speed in the labeling process.

 The code in this repo includes:
-* selenium automated code to interact with the web app and measure accuracy of model trained on the labels provided into the app against a test set.
+* Automation code to interact with the web app and measure the speed and accuracy of model trained on the labels provided into the app against a test set.
+This is a way of measuring how effectively the app allows a user to rapidly and accurately label a text corpus within the bounds of the inevitable speed vs accuracy trade-off.
+This automation code is located in [web-testing](https://github.com/Tak-Man/ML-rapid-text-labeling/tree/main/web-testing)
 * Analysis of Benchmarks that could be achieved in terms of speed and accuracy outside the app.
 * Comparison of different models in the same circumstances